jtclark2/card_shark/README.md

 Using a web cam, this program identifies and plays your favorite card game, "Set"!
 Cards in a set will be highlighted with a boarder in the video stream.

-# Known Errors
-### TODO:
-This runs with opencv 3.X, but I put 4.1.0 in the notes below.
-This is in anticipation of updates I started on the linux machine.
-Those will be out soon.

 # Set - How do you play?
 [Official Rules on Youtube](https://youtu.be/NzXDfSFQ1c0) Set is a card game in which 12 cards are laid out, and each player has to pick out sets of 3 cards that follow specific